Pegacraft/typst-plotting/plotst/axis.typ

 /// - values (array): The values of the markings (exclusive with `min`,#sym.space `max` and `step`)
 /// - location (string): The position of the axis.
 Only valid options are: `"top", "bottom", "left", "right"`
 /// - show_values (boolean): If the values should be displayed
+/// - show_arrows (boolean): If arrows at the end of axis should be displayed
 /// - show_markings (boolean): If the markings should be displayed
 /// - invert_markings (boolean): If the markins should point away from the data (outwards)
 /// - marking_offset_left (integer): Amount of hidden markings from the left or bottom